PVC Elbow

 Step-by-Step Installation:

-Deburr the Pipe: After cutting, the inside and outside edges of the pipe will be rough.
-Use a deburring tool or a utility knife to remove any burrs or shavings.
+Debugger the Pipe: After cutting, the inside and outside edges of the pipe will be rough.
+Use a debarring tool or a utility knife to remove any burrs or shavings.
 A smooth surface is crucial for a proper fit and to prevent material from catching inside the pipe.

 Dry Fit: Before applying any primer or cement, perform a dry fit.
 Push the pipe into the PVC elbow to ensure it fits snugly.
 The pipe should go about one-third to two-thirds of the way into the socket by hand.
 Use a marker to draw an alignment line on the pipe and fitting if the final orientation is critical.